Filip-Indrie/Image-Processing-using-MPI/README.md

 ## Program Interface

 > [!IMPORTANT]
-> ### To compile and run any of these programs, you need to install MSMPI TOOLS and MSMPI SDK.
-These can be found [here](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi).
+> ### To compile and run any of these programs, you need to install gcc, MSMPI TOOLS and MSMPI SDK.
+MSMPI TOOLS and MSMPI SDK can be found [here](https://learn.microsoft.com/en-us/message-passing-interface/microsoft-mpi).

 The provided `compile_and_run.bat` compiles all the necessary files into 2 executables: `feature_testing.exe` and `experiments.exe`.